Lee-matod/vimanager-cli/README.md

 _**NOTE:** This is an unofficial tool that is not maintained nor run by the developers of ViMusic._

-Along side with its various other functionalities, one of its key features is allowing you to move your [Spotify](https://open.spotify.com) playlists to ViMusic.
+Along side with its various other functionalities, a few of its key features are allowing you to move your [Spotify](https://open.spotify.com) playlists to ViMusic, and downloading your playlist tracks to your device.
-_This feature is not natively supported.
-See [Spotify Support](https://github.com/Lee-matod/vimanager-cli#spotify-support) to install it._
+_Due to other dependencies being needed, these features are not natively supported.
+See [Spotify Support](https://github.com/Lee-matod/vimanager-cli#spotify-support) and [Download Support](https://github.com/Lee-matod/vimanager-cli#download-support) for more information._

 # Installing and updating